-We talked to Hubert Pokrowiecki, CEO at Funktional Strategic Branding & Digital Agency, about working with ambitious companies who believe in the lasting effects of an exceptional brand experience, and he had the following to say:-
+Hubert Pokrowiecki, CEO at Funktional Strategic Branding & Digital Agency tells us about working with ambitious companies who believe in the lasting effects of an exceptional brand experience.

 First of all, how are you and your family doing in these COVID-19 times?

 Hubert Pokrowiecki: I think we’re quite good, thank you for asking.
 COVID definitely brought a completely new reality, but the biggest shift in my family life came just months before the pandemic broke out, when my baby twin girls came to this world.
 To be honest, personally, I see a lot of good that came out of the lockdowns and work from home as I was able to spend much more time with the girls.
 The more time I spent with them, the more I loved them, and I was able to build a really strong bond.
 We sometimes joke with my wife that 2020 was a great year to have twins, as at least you don’t miss much.
 We all caught COVID this January, and we all felt what a fierce sickness this is.
 Paradoxically, a month at home brought us closer again and gave us time to stop for a moment, think and build up motivation for what’s to come.